 Wheaton College offers professional advising support through academic advisors located in Kollett Hall.
 The academic advisors are available to deal with specialized academic concerns, as well as such areas as domestic off-campus study, study skills, learning differences, graduate and professional school advising, national competitive scholarships, and advising for students at academic risk.

+General academic advising and academic workshops are also available through the professionals located in the Marshall Center for Intercultural Learning.
 Students interested in study away opportunities may consult one of the advisors in the Center for Global Education.
 Both peer and professional advisors are available to assist Wheaton students as they explore global learning opportunities.

 Students uncertain about their majors or students ready to explore the life and career implications of their identified majors may wish to consult an advisor in Career Services.
 They assist students seeking out-of-class learning opportunities, service learning, jobs and summer stipends, in addition to helping students explore the life and career implications of a range of academic choices.